 (b) a publication that only lists reference rates.

-“finance broker” means a person who carries on the business of negotiating, or acting as intermediary to obtain, credit for persons other than the employer or principal of the person so negotiating or acting.
+finance broker means a person who carries on the business of negotiating, or acting as intermediary to obtain, credit for persons other than the employer or principal of the person so negotiating or acting.

-“name”, of a consumer credit product, means the usual name or description by which the credit provider describes or advertises the product.
+name, of a consumer credit product, means the usual name or description by which the credit provider describes or advertises the product.

 146D.
 Expiry of Part

-This Part expires on the fourth anniversary of its commencement, or on an earlier day fixed by a regulation.
+This Part expires on 30 June 2009.

 Note — Section 14(3) provides that a credit provider may, before entering into a credit contract, inform the debtor of the comparison rate.
 Section 140(4) continues (after the expiry of this Part) the provision that an advertisement about the availability of consumer credit may contain the comparison rate.

 [Section 146D amended in Gazette 27 Jun 2006 p.
-2282.]
+2282; 6 Jul 2007 p.
+3387.]

 Division 2 — Comparison rate in credit advertising